-Biblical Studies (12 hours)
+Biblical Studies s (12 hours)

 BST 103 Introduction to OT I (Torah and Former Prophets) 3

 BST 104 Introduction to OT II (Latter Prophets and Writings) 3

 BST 112 Introduction to NT I (Gospels and Acts) 3

 BST 113 Introduction to NT II (Epistles and Apocalypse) 3

 An Exegesis Paper

-In addit tion to passing the four introductory classes, students mus t also fulfill an
+In addi tion to passing the four introductory classes, students mu st also fulfill an

-s requirement.
-Students may fulfill this requirement 1) by
+Exeges is requirement.
+Students may fulfill this requirement 1) by passing an OT or NT

-s Seminar with a grade of "C" or higher or 2) by writing a
+Exeges is Seminar with a grade of "C" or higher or 2) by writing an Exegesis Paper that

-ertain minimum standards on a rubric developed by Biblio
+meets c ertain minimum standards on a rubric developed by Bibli ical Studies faculty.

-s will have the opportunity to fulfill this exegesis requirem
+Studen ts will have the opportunity to fulfill this exegesis requirer nent in the required

-roductory sequence and in every OT class except BST 103
+NT int roductory sequence and in every OT class except BST 103 3 and BST 104.

 stianity (6 hours)

 CHT 115 History Christianity in a Global Context 3

 CHT 200 History of Christianity in the United States 3

-Theology and S ocial Ethics (9 hours)
+Theology and S Social Ethics (9 hours)

 TSE 110 Systematic Theology I 3

 TSE 111 Systematic Theology II 3

 TSE 120 Christian Ethics 3

 Pastoral Theolo ogy (21 hours)

 PTH 103 Worship & Preaching I 3

-3
+PTH 109 Introduction to Theological Education 3

 (Requir ed of all students entering Fall 2017 or later)

-review of transferred credit, may be waived for transfer stu idents)
+(Upon review of transferred credit, may be waived for transfer st tudents)

 PTH 141 Pastoral Care & Counseling 3

 PTH 162 Supervised Ministry I 3

 PTH 163 Supervised Ministry II 3

 PTH 380 Worship & Preaching II 3

 Christian Education Requirement 3

-•

-Ela ationa 48
+48

 Elective Elective courses 36

-Total hours req 84
+Total hours req uired for the MDiv degree 84

-Courses that meet the Christian Education Requirement
+Courses that me et the Christian Education Requirement

-- PTH 120 Foundations of Christian Education - PTH 122 Teaching and Learning in Educational Ministry - PTH 220 Practices for Faith Formation - PTH 221 Christian Education in the African American Church - PTH 223 Christian Symbolism as a Faith Nurturing Tool
+• PTH 120 Foundations of Christian Education

+- PTH 122 Teaching and Learning in Educational Ministry - PTH 220 Practices for Faith Formation - PTH 221 Christian Education in the African American Church - PTH 223 Christian Symbolism as a Faith Nurturing Tool